fastlane/docs/docs/codesigning/getting-started.md

 That's why it is recommended to specify a specific provisioning profile somehow:

-#### Xcode 7 and lower

-You should avoid clicking the `Fix Issue` button (There is an [Xcode plugin](https://github.com/neonichu/FixCode#readme) that disables the button), as it sometimes revokes existing certificates, and with it the provisioning profiles.

-Unfortunately you can't specify the name of the provisioning profile in Xcode 7.
-Instead you can specify the UUID of the profile, which changes every time the profile gets re-generated (e.g. when you add a new device).

-To work around this issue, check out [Setting up your Xcode Project](xcode-project.md) on how to pass a provisioning profile to Xcode when building your app.

 #### Xcode 8 and up

 Apple improved code signing a lot with the release of Xcode 8, the following has changed: